timkahlke/CLI-tutorial/README.md

 # CLI-tutorial
-This repository provides a virtual linux environment and practicals to get used to the basic usage of a command-line interface if unix-like operating systems such as linux distributions and Mac-terminal.
+This repository provides a virtual linux environment and practicals to get used to the basic usage of a command-line interface on unix-like operating systems such as linux distributions and Mac-terminal.

 ### Install the program VirtualBox on your computer.